What is Image Comics?

 There are currently six individuals on the Image Comics Board of Directors: Robert Kirkman (Chief Operating Officer), Erik Larsen (Chief Financial Officer), Todd McFarlane (President), Marc Silvestri (Chief Executive Officer), Jim Valentino (Vice President), and Eric Stephenson (Chief Creative Officer & Publisher).

-Todd McFarlane Productions, Top Cow Productions, Shadowline Comics, and Skybound Entertainment are all under the Image Comics umbrella.
-Each company is owned and fully controlled by an Image Board of Directors member.
+Todd McFarlane Productions, Top Cow Productions, Shadowline Comics, and Skybound Entertainment are each separate companies owned and fully controlled by an Image Board of Directors member.
 As such, Todd McFarlane Productions, Top Cow Productions, Shadowline Comics, and Skybound Entertainment are each fully autonomous from Image Central and are not bound by the rules and regulations thereof.
 Shadowline, Skybound, TMP, and Top Cow are not “imprints” of Image, they are, for all intents and purposes separate publishing companies that operate in concert with with Image.

 What does “creator-owned” mean?